-HYPOTHESIS

-H1---There will be significant difference between the pre and post test knowledge scores following administration of Planned Teaching Programme among married men and women regarding No-

-Scalpel Vasectomy.

-H2---There will be significant associations between pre test knowledge scores and selected demographic variables like age, gender, educational status, occupation, monthly income, religion, type of family, age at marriage, duration of married life, number of children, previous history of infertility, history of the uses of temporary family planning methods, history of relatives undergone permanent family planning methods, previous awareness about No-Scalpel Vasectomy.
+HYPOTHESIS H1---There will be significant difference between the pre and post test knowledge scores following administration of Planned Teaching Programme among married men regarding No- Scalpel Vasectomy.
+H2---There will be significant associations between pre test knowledge scores and selected demographic variables like age, gender, educational status, occupation, monthly income, religion, type of family, age at marriage, duration of married life, number of children, previous history of infertility, history of the usesof temporary family planning methods, history of relatives undergone permanent family planning methods, previous awareness about No-Scalpel Vasectomy.
 SUMMARY This chapter has dealt with the statement of the problem, objectives, operational definitions, conceptual framework ,assumptions, delimitations, and hypothesis RESEARCH VARIABLES Dependent Variable Dependent variable is that which is hypothesized to depend on or be caused by another variable.
 In this study, dependent variable refers to the knowledge level regarding No-Scalpel Vasectomy among married men and women.
-Independent variable In this study independent variable refers to the planned teaching programme on No- Scalpel Vasectomy among married men and women.
-Demographic variable The characteristics and attributes of the study subjects are considered as demographic variables.
+Independent variable In this study independent variable refers to the planned teaching programme on No- Scalpel Vasectomy among married men Demographic variable The characteristics and attributes of the study subjects are considered as demographic variables.
 In this study, demographic variable refers to age, gender, educational status, occupation, monthly income, religion, types of family, age at marriage, duration of married life, number of children, previous history of infertility, history of the uses of temporary family planning methods, history of relatives undergone permanent family planning methods, previous awareness about No -Scalpel Vasectomy.
 RESEARCH SETTING The physical location and conditions in which data collection takes place is the setting of the study.
-The research setting in this study was Mallasandra village, Bangalore.
-POPULATION The target population is the all married men and women in which the researcher is interested and to which he or she would generalize the result of the study.
-In this study, target population includes the married men and women residing in the selected rural area Bangalore SAMPLING PROCESS Sampling refers to the process of selecting a portion of the population to represent the entire population.29 Sample In the present study the sample consists of 60 married men and women in a selected rural area, Bangalore.
-Sampling Technique To Kerlinger (1983), choice of sampling technique depends on the nature of the problem , the kind of variable included in the study, the type of research and number of sampling unit.
-In the present study the sampling technique was selected by using purposive sampling method.
-60samples were selected from the target population based on the sampling criteria.
-Criteria for Sample selection Sampling criteria is that which specifies the characteristics that the sample in the population must possess .
-1) Inclusion criteria - Married men and women residing in a selected community area, Bangalore. - Married men and women willing to participate in this study. - Married men and women who are able to communicate understand Kannada or English.
+The research setting in this study was Gottigere village, Bangalore.
+POPULATION The target population is the all married men in which the researcher is interested and to which he or she would generalize the result of the study.
+In this study, target population includes the married men residing in the selected rural area Bangalore REFERENCE [1] Park K. Preventive and Social Medicine.
+India: Banarsidas Bhanot Publishers; 2011.
+[2] Gulani KK.
+Community health nursing.
+India: Kumar Publishing House; 2012.